 The Facts of the Case

 The lawsuit was filed on behalf of the boy and his mother in 2016.
 The child was 2 months old when the injury occurred in 2006.
 According to the plaintiff’s attorney, the child requires help to get in and out of the bathtub.
 The boy’s mother is a full-time caregiver for her son.
 These are tough cases.
-You can hear about 1,000 of them but every time it is like you are hearing the facts for the first time.
+You can hear about 1,000 of them.
+But every time, it is like you are hearing the facts for the first time.
 It is heartbreaking.

 The boy was born prematurely.
 But was initially healthy at birth.
 He was discharged within 48 hours.
 However, during his mother’s pregnancy, the child developed hydronephrosis.
 (Our firm has spent just a ton of time looking at the issue of kidney injuries from oxygen deprivation at birth.)
 This is a urologic condition that causes mild swelling of the kidneys.
 It occurs when urine cannot drain from the kidney to the bladder because of either blockage or obstruction.

 Two weeks after the boy was born, he underwent an ultrasound that showed the condition.
 As a result, he was to undergo a renal scan to measure his kidney function.
 Doctors also diagnosed him with lupus.
 However, a physical exam and an ECG showed there was no evidence of any cardiac involvement.

 In March 2006, the child underwent a renal scan.
 This required him to undergo IV as well.
 Medical technicians struggled to administer it on him.
 As a result, the child experienced a lack of oxygen and blood to his brain.